prosvita/QIRIMTATARTILI/text/mark_tven/__tom_soyyerniñ_serguzeştleri/_chapter/mark_tven__tom_soyyerniñ_serguzeştleri_chapter_01.en.md

 % Tom wasn't here either.
 %  Old woman raising her voice so that she could be heard very far away:

-%- Tom!- she shouted.
+% - Tom! - she shouted.

 % Something rumbled from behind.
  She turned just in time to seize a small boy by the slack of his roundabout and arrest his flight.
-% Tom,where did you disappear to?
+% Tom, where did you disappear to?
-%- Yes,yes!
+% - Yes, yes!
-%I forgot to look at the store.
+% I forgot to look at the store.
 What you been doing in there?"

 - Nothing.

-%-How is it nothing?
+% - How is it nothing?
 Look at your hands.
 And look at your mouth.
 What IS that truck?"